European Hedgehog Behaviour – Chin & Genital wiping

 In our garden it is certainly the case that, when not engaged in courtship, the hedgehogs seem to chin wipe on a particular area of the patio where food (dried dog and cat biscuits) is scattered.
 Again, the food is placed on a relatively narrow area in order to gain adequate coverage from the trailcams and this probably concentrates activity, which may imply correlation where none exists.
 Equally, if others are attracted to this area because of the food, this may make it a prime spot to 'leave your calling card', so to speak.

-Taken together, these observations suggest that chin wiping is a relatively uncommon, but apparently widely dispersed, hedgehog behaviour.
-Its purpose remains a mystery at this point.
+Taken together, these observations suggest that chin wiping is a relatively uncommon but widespread hedgehog behaviour.
 It may be associated with scent marking either around food or in the presence of the opposite sex, possibly both if the context changes according to the presence of either.
 It may play a role in courtship, males often doing it while circling a sow and, towards the end of the 2020 breeding season, one boar in our garden face wiped frantically while courting a female.
-It is not obviously associated with agonistic encounters, although in June 2020 Jone Ayres captured footage of a male breaking away from hassling another to face wipe before returning, or specifically with other individuals being present in the vicinity at the time.
-It doesn't seem seasonal, having observed it from April into late September in our garden, and while remaining a possibility, it seems to me more significant than merely satisfying an itch or clearing the mouth.
-To this final point, hedgehogs that face-wipe also appear to scratch with their hind feet as is typical of the species and, in our garden at least, they make no attempt to use other objects on the patio (bricks or logs, for example) to scratch against.
-Hedgehogs have a remarkable ability to contort themselves and I have yet to see a hedgehog fail to reach even the most distant part of their anatomy with their hind foot.
+It is not obviously associated with agonistic encounters, although in June 2020 Jone Ayres captured footage of a male breaking away from hassling another to face wipe before returning, or specifically with other individuals being in the vicinity at the time.
+It doesn't seem seasonal, having observed it from April into late September in our garden.
+It may, of course, merely be the hedgehog satisfying an itch or clearing the mouth.
+Indeed, perhaps the same activity can have multiple purposes.
+I can't help but feel, however, that observations of wiping that aren't obviously connected with feeding and that hedgehogs which face-wipe also appear to scratch with their hind feet as is typical of the species, imply more to the behaviour.
+Certainly in our garden at least, they make no attempt to use other objects on the patio (bricks or logs, for example) to scratch against, and hedgehogs have a remarkable ability to contort themselves such that they seem able to reach even the most distant part of their anatomy with a hind foot.

 Genital pressing/wiping

-As the 2020 breeding season reached top gear in our south coast garden, two interesting behaviours that seemed broadly sexual in nature were captured on our trailcams.
+As the 2020 breeding season reached top gear in our Hampshire garden, two interesting behaviours that seemed broadly sexual in nature were captured on our trailcams.

 In the first, the first instance of which was on the 20th March, a large male proceeded to rub his genitals on the patio, including hip-thrusting movements, while sniffing vigorously around a plant pot.
 No female was obvious in the vicinity and this behaviour, which lasted only a couple of seconds, had all the hallmarks of sexual frustration.
 Whether the hedgehog obtained any sexual release/gratification from this is unclear, but no ejaculation was apparent, and he didn't press his stomach on the ground during the activity.

 The second instance occurred just over six weeks later, on 6th May.
 This individual briefly thrust his hips, before wiping his face a couple of times and then thrusting for a couple more seconds, rubbing his groin area on the ground and with his penis partially extended.
 He then sniffed around the patio and left.
 There was no female obviously in the vicinity, he wasn't observed sniffing unduly at the area he'd just rubbed against and, as with the first instance, there was no evidence of climax.
-At the time of writing (May 2022), this behaviour has been captured multiple times across the last two years, mostly during the spring.
-I have so far not observed ejaculation, although I have received reports of what appears to be sperm in and around hedgehog feeders.
+This behaviour has been captured multiple times across the last few years, mostly during the spring.
+I have so far not observed ejaculation, although I have received reports of what appears to be sperm in and around hedgehog feeders in springtime.

-The second behaviour was first observed in late April, during a period of about a week when we observed several courtship bouts and mating attempts, two hedgehogs were filmed courting.
-The male circled the female for a few seconds before stretching himself out on the patio, wriggling and kicking his back legs.
+The second behaviour was first observed in late April, during a period of about a week when we observed several courtship bouts and mating attempts.
+Two hedgehogs were filmed courting; the male circled the female for a few seconds before stretching himself out on the patio, wriggling and kicking his back legs.
 He then stood up and carried on trying to win over the female.
-Two weeks after this incident, a hog was observed backing away from another while doing the characteristic 'bouncing' and huffing of a female warding off an over amorous male.
+Two weeks later, a hog was observed backing away from another while exhibiting the characteristic 'bounce and huff' of a female warding off an over-amorous male.
 The male paused briefly in front of the female and stretched himself out, pressing his belly to the ground and kicking his back legs, before slowly returning to his feet (hind legs first) and starting to circle her.
 Considering the penis is located around the midriff in hedgehogs, this behaviour gives the impression the male was pressing his genitals on the ground at the time.

-I presume that this is the 'accessory gland marking' behaviour that Walter Poduschka described in his review of insectivore communication, published in 1977.
+While this may be nothing more than a hedgehog stretching, it may also represent the 'accessory gland marking' behaviour that Walter Poduschka described in his review of insectivore communication, published in 1977.
 According to Poduschka, males mark the ground, and perhaps the female, with odoriferous secretions exuded from the penis tip through sexual accessory and proctodeal glands.
 Unfortunately, I've been unable to find any other information on this and it doesn't appear to be a commonly witnessed behaviour.

 This report implies that belly pressing/stretching behaviour may sometimes culminate in some form of sexual release.
 The lady also mentioned that this individual was a large, in her words "randy", male and he was active earlier than any of the local females.